mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

-    -- ^ Parse many indented tokens (possibly zero), use given indentation -- level (if 'Nothing', use level of the first indented token); the -- second argument tells how to get final result, and third argument -- describes how to parse indented token
+    -- ^ Parse many indented tokens (possibly zero), use given indentation -- level (if 'Nothing', use level of the first indented token); the -- second argument tells how to get final result, and third argument -- describes how to parse an indented token
   | IndentSome (Maybe Int) ([b] -> m a) (m b)
     -- ^ Just like 'IndentMany', but requires at least one indented token to -- be present